Gail’s Short Presentations

 Blogging for Fiction Authors

 Why should a fiction author have a blog at all, is it useful if you don’t write nonfiction?
-What are some issues and concerns around blogging unique to fiction writers?
+What are some issues and concerns around blogging that are unique to fiction writers?
 Tips and tricks for creating a useful, brand expanding, informative blog for your fans and readers.
-Data around blog retention and effectiveness in actually selling books.
+Data around blog retention, SEO, and effectiveness in actually selling books.

 Uploading, Keyword & Meta Data Tips & Tricks for Self Publishing